The Curiosity Show: YouTube channel

 In May 2014, Hutton and Morrison released, on their YouTube channel, the "Curiosity Show's first new episode since 1990".
 The online production was funded with the assistance of Kellogg's Australia.
-The episode followed the original format of the programme, supported by extra internet resources, with Hutton and Morrison performing experiments related to cereal, including making homemade cornflakes and cornflour-based non-Newtonian fluid.
+The episode followed the original format of the program, supported by extra internet resources, with Hutton and Morrison performing experiments related to cereal, including making homemade cornflakes and cornflour-based non-Newtonian fluid.
 The episode was praised by the channel's followers.